PHT-Medic/documentation/docs/index.md

 [![Architecture](./images/process_images/execution_short.png)](./images/process_images/execution_short.png)

 ### Central Services
-* User Interface - Self developed service in [Vue.js](https://vuejs.org/guide/introduction.html) for proposal and train submission, downloading of results
+* `User Interface` - Frontend application for proposal and train management, downloading of results and much more.
+* `API` - Backend application to manage resources and trigger commands & events through the Message Broker.
-* Message Broker - RabbitMQ, for consuming and publishing events between services
+* `Message Broker` - RabbitMQ, for consuming and publishing commands & events between different services
-* Container Registry - Harbor, an open-source container registry providing trains to stations
+* `Container Registry` - Harbor, an open-source container registry to manage (train-) images
-* Train Manager - Self developed services serving different components in Node.js
+* `Train Manager` - Micro Service serving different components:
-  * Train Building - to build and distribute valid trains
+  * `Train Building` - Build and distribute valid trains
-  * Train Routing - to move trains between projects accordingly to the route
+  * `Train Routing` - Move trains between projects & registries accordingly to the route
-  * Result Exctracting - to extract encrypted results
+  * `Result Extracting` - Download, extract & serve encrypted results from the registry
-* Secret Storage - Based on Hashicorps Vault a service to securely store public keys of users/stations and routes of trains
+* `Secret Storage` - Based on Hashicorps Vault a service to securely store public keys of users/stations and routes of trains
-* Train Images - Trains are docker images, including the algorithm, train logic and software dependencies of user submitted code
+* `Train Images` - Trains are docker images, including the algorithm, train logic and software dependencies of user submitted code

-### Local Services
+### Local/Station Services

 [comment]: <> (* Station UI - Self developed service, only from local network accessible to trigger train execution and resource monitoring.)
-* Airflow - [Apache Airflow](https://airflow.apache.org/) is an open-source tool to create and schedule workflows.
+* `Airflow` - [Apache Airflow](https://airflow.apache.org/) is an open-source tool to create and schedule workflows.
 Are used for persistent access to data and execution and monitoring of trains.
-* Station IAM - Identity and Access management system (based on Keycloak) to manage users of one hospital
+* `Station IAM` - Identity and Access management system (based on Keycloak) to manage users of one hospital
-* Desktop App - Self developed GUI to create key pairs and decrypt results locally.
+* `Desktop App` - Self developed GUI to create key pairs and decrypt results locally.
 ## Security